Lithium: Biological

 Lithium is found in trace amount in numerous plants, plankton, and invertebrates, at concentrations of 69 to 5,760 parts per billion (ppb).
 In vertebrates the concentration is slightly lower, and nearly all vertebrate tissue and body fluids contain lithium ranging from 21 to 763 ppb.
 Marine organisms tend to bioaccumulate lithium more than terrestrial organisms.
 Whether lithium has a physiological role in any of these organisms is unknown.

+Lithium concentrations in human tissue averages about 24 ppb (4 ppb in blood, and 1.3 ppm in bone).

+Lithium is easily absorbed by plants and lithium concentration in plant tissue is typically around 1 ppm.
+Some plant families bioaccumulate more lithium than others.
+Dry weight lithium concentrations for members of the family Solanaceae (which includes potatoes and tomatoes), for instance, can be as high as 30 ppm while this can be as low as 0.05 ppb for corn grains.

 Studies of lithium concentrations in mineral-rich soil give ranges between around 0.1 and 50−100 ppm, with some concentrations as high as 100−400 ppm, although it is unlikely that all of it is available for uptake by plants.

-Lithium concentration in plant tissue is typically around 1 ppm, with some plant families bioaccumulating more lithium than others; lithium accumulation does not appear to affect the essential nutrient composition of plants.
+Lithium accumulation does not appear to affect the essential nutrient composition of plants.
 Tolerance to lithium varies by plant species and typically parallels sodium tolerance; maize and Rhodes grass, for example, are highly tolerant to lithium injury while avocado and soybean are very sensitive.
 Similarly, lithium at concentrations of 5 ppm reduces seed germination in some species (e.g. Asian rice and chickpea) but not in others (e.g. barley and wheat).

 Many of lithium's major biological effects can be explained by its competition with other ions.

 The monovalent lithium ion Li^{+} competes with other ions such as sodium (immediately below lithium on the periodic table), which like lithium is also a monovalent alkali metal.

 Lithium also competes with bivalent magnesium ions, whose ionic radius (86 pm) is approximately that of the lithium ion (90 pm).

 Mechanisms that transport sodium across cellular membranes also transport lithium.

 For instance, sodium channels (both voltage-gated and epithelial) are particularly major pathways of entry for lithium.

 Lithium ions can also permeate through ligand-gated ion channels as well as cross both nuclear and mitochondrial membranes.

 Like sodium, lithium can enter and partially block (although not permeate) potassium channels and calcium channels.

 The biological effects of lithium are many and varied but its mechanisms of action are only partially understood.

 For instance, studies of lithium-treated patients with bipolar disorder show that, among many other effects, lithium partially reverses telomere shortening in these patients and also increases mitochondrial function, although how lithium produces these pharmacological effects is not understood.

-Even the exact mechanisms involved in lithium toxicity are not fully understood.